Skip to main content

 Dr. Sarah Chen, a nutritionist at NYU, explains: "Matcha's unique nutritional profile makes it stand out among superfoods.
 The combination of antioxidants, amino acids, and natural caffeine creates a synergistic effect that supports overall health."

-What makes matcha research compelling is the consistency across studies and populations.
+What we find compelling about matcha research is the consistency across studies and populations.
 From Japanese observational studies to Western clinical trials, the benefits hold up under scientific scrutiny.

-• Choose ceremonial-grade matcha for the highest quality and nutrient content—the brighter the green, the better
+• Choose ceremonial-grade matcha for the highest quality and nutrient content—we look for the brightest green color

 • Prepare with water between 160-175°F to preserve delicate compounds that break down at higher temperatures